Outspoken market analyst's Chinese social media accounts suspended - NewsBreak

 Hong did not respond to a Reuters text message seeking comment on the suspensions and a Bocom International representative did not respond immediately to an emailed request for comment.

-China's stock market is among the world's worst performers this year, with the blue-chip CSI300 Index (.CSI300) tumbling to two-year lows and the Shanghai Composite Index (.SSEC) dropping below the 3,000 mark last week.
+China’s stock market is among the world’s worst performers this year, with the blue-chip CSI300 Index tumbling to two-year lows and the Shanghai Composite Index dropping below the 3,000 mark last week.

 Hong had predicted in March that the Shanghai Composite Index might trade below 3,000 points in a worst-case scenario.